 - Tree-based models follow traditional analogy-based workflows to estimate production for a given well, similar to the type curve process or exploration analogs, but evaluated at computerized speed and with basin wide datasets to learn from.

-- Novi Contributing Well Data, which is automatically generated as an artifact of Novi’s Prediction Engine software workflow, provides a powerful tool to understand how a model came up with its prediction AND a rich dataset to supplement and accelerate existing engineering and geoscience workflows.
+- Novi Contributing Well Data, which is automatically generated as an artifact of Novi’s Forecast Engine software workflow, provides a powerful tool to understand how a model came up with its prediction AND a rich dataset to supplement and accelerate existing engineering and geoscience workflows.

 - Our model finds geologic similarity for the 3rd Bone Springs Sand between Parsley’s Delaware Basin acreage and northern Eddy & Lea Counties.
 Parsley should consider studying 3rd Bone development in those areas for ideation on completions designs, well spacing, and targeting strategies.